-Should your child wear a mask over or under his or her Halloween mask?
+Should my child wear a mask over or under his or her Halloween mask?

 Should I let my child trick-or-treat with friends?

-Yes, that’s one of the best parts.
+Yes, that’s one of the best parts!
 I would ask that they remember social distancing, although I am sure that will be difficult for kids when they are out having fun.
-Please make sure all the kids in the group are properly masked before they head out.
+Please make sure all the kids in the group are properly masked before they head out, per my recommendations above.